owocki/emojibot/readme.md

 # Emojibot 💩🤖🌈💨

-This is a bot that adds custom emojis to slack _via a slack command, NOT in the admin_.  👌
+This is a bot that adds custom emojis your slack team; *inline in Slack*. 🤔👌  No more putzing around in your web browser. 💃🎉

 Supports *all* of the below via slack. 👇

 1. Searching google images. 📷
 2. Uploading images to slack's (IMHO hard to find) emoji admin. 🚀